 And three years later, this blog is not only an extension of me, but a living and breathing part of me.
 Tomorrow also marks my sixth year anniversary of leaving behind my legal career and my decision to pursue writing as a full-time gig.
 It is scary to abandon a career that you spent most of your life pursuing and building for an artistic pursuit that has very little to offer in terms of a guarantee.
 I’ve been working on my memoir over the last year and more than once I’ve doubted myself, felt a lack of self-confidence, and questioned whether I needed to go back to my legal “roots.”
 There are days that I don’t really feel like a writer and other days when I dread answering the cocktail party question, “What do you do?”
 The truth is that I could spend the rest of my life writing this memoir and it may never grace the bookshelf of a single place in the world.

 Despite the doubts and the very real lack of revenue, I still write and blog.
-For the most part, it has to do with my very loyal readership – my family (my mom gets worried if I haven’t published a regular blog post and calls me to make sure I have one in the works), friends, writer buddies, and this blogging community.
+For the most part, it has to do with my very loyal readership – my family (my mom gets worried if I haven’t published a regular blog post and calls me to make sure I have one in the works), friends, writer buddies, and this blogging community, including Do Six Figures.
 If it weren’t for all of you, there would be days that I would abandon my dream and give up.
 But the moment I entertain that thought, I receive a heartfelt comment on-line, an off-line email about how much a certain post meant to someone, or the occasional, “I really love reading your blog.”
 Those words are my revenue.
 They gratify me in ways that I can’t explain.

 On this third year blogoversary, I thank all of you.
 For reading.
 For commenting.
 For sharing this space with me.
 You have my eternal gratitude.